kschuetz/collection-views/README.md

 #### Building using `Vector.of`

-Calling `Vector.of` with one or more elements will return a new `NonEmptyVector`.
+Calling `Vector.of` with one or more elements will return a new `ImmutableNonEmptyVector`.
 Since the underlying collection in a `Vector` created this way is not exposed anywhere, it is 100% safe from mutation.

 #### Creating an empty `Vector`